alexschwarz89/icecatxml/README.md

 icecatxml
 ============

 An easy-to-use PHP library to access product data provided by Icecat.
+It should be compatible up to PHP 5.3.3.

 ## Install